 (CanIL), and BIOLA University

 .
-CanIL allows students to take many classes in the summer, and DIU is investigating an MA that would be mostly or entirely on a summer schedule.
+CanIL and DIU both offer many courses during the summer and online, offering great flexibility for students.
 We recommend that you check out these three programs.
 Contact them and see what they can do for you.
 If you’re willing to study outside of North America, have a look at SIL International’s full list

 of cooperative training programs.
 If you want to consider M.A. programs outside the SIL system, see the section below about Other Linguistic Training.

 The Literacy Megacourse is offered at Dallas International University